Ankr-network/ankr-docs/docs/build-blockchain/bas/how-to-launch/launch-bas.md

 * `votingPeriod` — default voting period for the governance proposals.
 * `faucet` — map with initial balances for faucet and other needs.

+## Launch

+You have two launching options:

+* Default option
+* Without a balance loader and SSL certificates

+### Default option

 You can check the Makefile to choose more interesting commands, but if you just need to set up everything, just run:
 ```
 apt update